 Child care providers can easily support mothers in their effort to exclusively breastfeed by providing encouragement and information.
-They can also provide a private, comfortable place to breastfeed or pump.
+They can also provide a private, comfortable place for mothers to breastfeed or pump.
 Additionally, having systems in place to properly store and handle breastmilk will support mothers who are breastfeeding.

 Supporting Breastfeeding ECE Best Practices